Benjamin F. Johns

 Benjamin Franklin Johns (March 9, 1830 - December 31, 1907) was an American Democratic politician and lawyer.
 He was the Speaker of the Mississippi House of Representatives from 1880 to 1882.

 Early life and career

 Benjamin Franklin Johns was born in Amite County, Mississippi, on March 9, 1830.
 He was the eldest of the six surviving children of William F. Johns (1802-1882) and Rachel (Courtney) Johns (1807-1883).
 Johns attended the common schools of Amite County before attending the Western Military Institute for two years.
 He became a teacher for two years and then read law and was admitted to the bar in 1855.
 He then began practicing law in Liberty, Mississippi.
-When the American Civil War began in 1861, Johns joined the Confederate States Army and left Amite County with the position of Captain of the Second Company of Amite County.
-He was re-assigned to the Tennessee Army, during which time he was eventually promoted to the rank of colonel.
+When the American Civil War began in 1861, Johns joined the Confederate States Army and left Amite County with the position of Captain of the Second Company of Amite County, Company C of the 7th Mississippi Infantry Regiment.
+He was re-assigned to the Army of Tennessee, during which time he was eventually promoted to the rank of colonel.